Diamond Deep Dive: Clarity

 Certifications are conducted by independent agencies, such as the GIA.
 There are others, such as AGS and EGL.
 The agencies stay independent so that the industry can be sure they're not biased.

 Keep an eye out on those certifications, though, it's best to ensure that it comes from one of these agencies.
-We have seen certifications that from less than reputable agencies.
-If you have any questions about which agency created the most high quality certifications just ask one of our experts - we're happy to help guide you.
+We have seen certifications from less than reputable agencies, and unfortunately, they're sometimes misleading.
+If you have any questions about which agency creates the most high quality certifications just ask one of our experts - we're happy to help guide you.

 Not all diamonds are sold with certifications but having a certification will add value to your diamond because you know that the specifications have been independently verified.
 Diamonds that are certified often have the certification number laser etched on the "girdle" of the diamond as well (the girdle is the side edge).
 This is very helpful because it can be verified that the certification is the correct one for your diamond.
 It's also helpful in instances of theft because the GIA will track known-stolen diamonds by certification number.